出版:Berg Insight(ベルグインサイト社) 出版年月:2022年11月

 5.15 Ireland

-5.15.1 Electricity and gas distribution industry structure
+5.15.1 Electricity and gas distribution structure

 5.15.2 Nationwide program for deployment of smart meters